zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I know, but you know, and so many people in your community, and your friends, use all the same terms, and it's okay when you do it, but somehow it's not okay if _The New York Times_ points out that there are these characteristics.
 We're being careful with that language.

-**ZMD**: I think I would I think I would object less—in fact I might not object at all—if you had said _ideology_ instead of _religion_.
+**ZMD**: I think I would object less—in fact I might not object at all—if you had said _ideology_ instead of _religion_.

 **CM**: I hear what you're saying, but I quote a Franciscan nun and scholar about what religion is.
 People use these terms all the time.

 **ZMD**: This was actually in my prepared questions, and I skipped over it because the conversation didn't zag that way.
 Sorry, one moment.
-You'd included a quote from our April 22nd conversation, or in an earlier in an earlier revision of the article, you'd included this, quote, "Psychologically and sociologically, it seems very comparable to a religion, even though I would say that a lot of the beliefs are true," end quote.
+You'd included a quote from our April 22nd conversation, or in an earlier revision of the article, you'd included this, quote, "Psychologically and sociologically, it seems very comparable to a religion, even though I would say that a lot of the beliefs are true," end quote.
 I still stand by that quote, because the thing I said was appropriately qualified.
 As I said in the interview, I was referring to the sociological niche of a social group that believes things that has a canonical text of why the group believes those things.
 I was drawing a parallel to religion, while making it clear that the beliefs themselves can be evaluated on the empirical merits, rather than being dismissed as the group's self-serving myth.
 Why did you cut that quote?

 **CM**: Because you asked me to.
 You didn't want to be included.